zendframework/zf2-documentation/docs/languages/en/modules/zend.service.live-docx.rst

 In addition to this section of the manual, to learn more about ``ZendService\LiveDocx`` and the backend *SOAP* service LiveDocx, please take a look at the following resources:

 - **Shipped demonstration applications**.
-There are a large number of demonstration applications in the directory ``/demos``.
+There is a large number of demonstration applications in the directory ``/demos``.
 They illustrate all functionality offered by LiveDocx.
 Where appropriate this part of the user manual references the demonstration applications at the end of each section.
 It is **highly recommended** to read all the  code in the ``/demos`` directory.
 It is well commented and explains all you need to know about